AathreyaG/reactai-starter/solution.md

 ### Detailed Technical Architecture Proposal

-Below is the detailed architecture for the GSA Acquisition Workforce Platform based on the provided requirements.
+Below is the detailed architecture for the GSA Acquisition Workforce Platform based on the provided requirements, including the newly added delete catalog capability.

 ```plantuml
 @startuml